tobytwigger/laravel-job-status/docs/docs/signals.md

 ### Enabling cancelling

 Cancelling a job is not a first party feature in Laravel.
-Within a long running job, you will need to tell this package points at where a cancellation can happen.
+Within a long-running job, you will need to tell this package when a cancellation can happen.
 If the user has sent the cancellation signal you can run some cleanup code to clean up anything your job may have done.

 ```php